 You can display the data recorded in the SERVOPACK as a trace waveform on the SigmaWin+.

-- Information Alarms that occur when the power supply is turned ON are not recorded.
-Alarms that occur during the recording of alarm trace data are not recorded.
+- Alarms that occur when the power supply is turned ON are not recorded.
+Alarms that occur during the recording of alarm trace data are not recorded. - Alarms that occur while utility functions are being executed are not recorded.